genshinsim/gcsim/ui/packages/docs/docs/guides/building_a_simulation_basic_tutorial.md

 ---
-title: Building a Simulation - Tutorial
+title: Building a Simulation from Scratch
-sidebar_position: 4
+sidebar_position: 1
 ---

 This will be a basic tutorial on how to build your own simulation from scratch.
 The team we'll be simulating is the ever popular Raiden/Xiangling/Xingqiu/Bennett team.
 Feel free to follow along with your own stats.